JakubSzwajka/JakubSzwajka.github.io/posts/PROGRAMMING/_posts/2021-4-06-Mocking-API-in-Python.md

 ---
 layout: post
-title: Mocking API in Python 🐍
+title: Mocking API in Python
 published: true
 comments: true
 excerpt_separator: <!--more-->
+tags: Python Pytest
 ---

 They said that cool guys test their code.
 So I have tried.
 You can find here some samples for quick mocking API in your project.
 I've used it in my [console client for todoist](https://jakubszwajka.github.io/Todoist-Console-Client/).